 From the Initial Enrollment Period to the Annual Enrollment Period, you are advised on when you should sign up for Medicare.
 However, it is not always clear when those Medicare benefits actually begin.
 If you are not careful, there can be gaps in coverage that leave you without access to the care you need.

-If I sign up during the Initial Enrollment Period, do my benefits kick in right away?
+Even if you sign up during your Initial Enrollment Period, the date your benefits kick in may vary.

 Even when you follow the rules and enroll during the IEP, you could face a significant gap in coverage.
 Thankfully, the Centers for Medicare and Medicaid Services has proposed a policy change to address this.
 This is based on the BENES Act that passed in late 2020.
 Starting on January 1, 2023, anyone signing up for Medicare in the last three months of their IEP will receive benefits the month after they enroll.